 If there’s one thing we love, it’s discovering new natural makeup removers!
 Argan oil is considered a dry oil, which makes it completely non-greasy after it’s been rubbed into skin.
 This makes it a great option for removing smudged under-eye makeup, or even as a post-cleanse wipe down to grab any last remnants of foundation or blush.

 You can use anti-aging argan oil as a makeup remover because it grabs onto makeup, won’t leave skin greasy, and moisturizes in the process.
-For stubborn makeup, follow up with a micellar water.
+For stubborn makeup, sunblock, excess oil, environmental toxins and other impurities, follow up with a micellar water.